-2017 brought record results for PE.
-24% improvement in GCSE PE and a 91% pass rate for BTEC Sport.
-Moving forward, it is integral that every pupil progresses in PE to develop their physical literacy, interpersonal skills and knowledge to enable them to lead a happy and healthy lifestyle.
+2018 again brought record results in PE for the second year running.
+St Aidan’s achieved a 100% pass rate for BTEC Sport, 24.14% achieving the equivalent of a level 7-9.
+Moving forward, it is integral that every pupil learns and progresses in PE to develop their physical literacy, interpersonal skills and knowledge to enable them to lead a happy and healthy lifestyle.

 Physical Education is a huge part of St. Aidan’s Academy life and as a department; we have the desire to pass on our enthusiasm for the subject to all pupils.
 The values and beliefs that we instil in sport extend much further than the playing fields and are the basis for a happy, healthy and successful life.

 We believe that education is a lifelong process and all teachers should strive for their students to become healthy, happy, confident and independent individuals who endeavour for excellence while giving to others the respect and care they deserve.
 Additionally, Physical Education enhances the development of young people by teaching them to overcome barriers, deal with failure and developing social skills both internally and in our community.

 The PE department aims to raise the aspirations of young people of all abilities and every social background by educating them to the highest measurable standards by providing them with a varied rich diet of activities and experiences.
 Life skills such as leadership, problem solving, organisation and willingness to learn are developed continuously in PE.
 We provide opportunities for pupils to participate in different roles, such as performers, leaders and officials, which provides the opportunity for pupils to plan, perform and evaluate independently and as part of a team.

 We have excellent facilities on our academy site and some we share with Eastbourne Sports Complex.
 Our facilities include: